gosling-lang/gosling-docs/Documentation.md

       "mark": "rect",
       "x": {
-        ..., // other properties of x channel "linkingID": "a unique string" // assing a linking id for the track A }
+        ..., // other properties of x channel "linkingID": "a unique string" // assign a linking id for the track A }
     },
     // track B